conduition/conduition.io/source/_posts/dropkick.md

 ## Usage

-**DropKick users** benefit from a very simple rescue UX: Come online once, generate a PQ key $Q$, and _drop_ a commitment $H(H(w), Q)$ on-chain, probably by querying an aggregator server off-chain.
+**DropKick users** benefit from a very simple rescue UX: Come online once, generate a PQ key $Q$, and _drop_ a commitment $H(H(w, Q), Q)$ on-chain, probably by querying an aggregator server off-chain.
 The user stores the opening proof $\pi$ on-disk, and the user can then go offline, free to return days/weeks/months later after, provided she waits at least $d$ blocks.

 The user can, at any time after $d$ blocks, _kick_ the target coins away with a reveal transaction, paying to any arbitrary destination chosen at spending time, and authorized by a signature under $Q$.
 If the user loses the proof $\pi$, she can just make a new one - the old opening proof is hidden in some ancient merkle tree, lost to time, but not polluting the blockchain or the UTXO set at all.